GnikDroy/brainfreeze/README.md

 ## Optimization

-Currently this compiler does not implement any sort of optimizations.
+Currently this compiler does not implement much optimization techniques.
 It may be added in the future.

 I used the project image from <a href="https://pixabay.com/vectors/brain-icon-human-background-idea-1710293/">here</a>.